Dee's PorTfolio

 sculpture - Drifting on thin ice

 The Polar Bear is currently classified as Vulnerable on the basis of a projected reduction in global population size due to loss of sea ice habitat.
-Loss of Arctic sea ice due to climate change
+Loss of Arctic sea ice due to climate change is the most serious threat to Polar Bears throughout their circumpolar range, but action to mitigate this threat is beyond the ability of either the PBSG or the five governments that comprise the Polar Bear Range States.

 Series - echoes of the wild